blackpython890/TSAI/README.md

 ## What this REPO is about ?
-This Repository is purely didicated to computer vision project.
+This Repository is purely dedicated to computer vision project.